You're ready for a new career.

 If you're currently in a healthy job situation, this kind of transition could be an easy one to make.
 It's likely that you've built close relationships with your co-workers, and they know that your career ambitions go beyond what you can reach in your current job.
 Your supervisor may have worked with you to set a schedule that let you go back to school, and your co-workers may be very supportive of your hard work to move your work life in a new direction.

 The key to making this kind of transition a success is communication.
 If you're pursuing a new degree, don't keep it a secret.
 Get co-workers and your employer used to the idea that you may be moving your career in a new direction, and you could be surprised by how supportive they are when you finally make that leap into the next chapter of your working life.

-For more career-related articles, check out the links on the next page.
+For more career-related articles, check out the links below.